ATLAS-Illinois/pedestrian-detection/README.md

 mamba activate pedestrian-detection # activates environment so that the packages are usable in the code
 ```
 4-6) Same steps as [Windows](#windows-wsl2)

+## Configuration
+You can use `whereis ffmpeg` and `whereis yt-dlp` to get your specific filepaths.
+Then, replace all the `/home/yash/miniconda` filepaths in `extract_images.py` with your specific fielpaths of ffmpeg and yt-dlp.

+If you want to download the video file for more than 10 seconds, set the duration variable number to a different value.

+Additionally, if you only want to extract images every 5/10/15 seconds instead, change the `fps=1` argument in `extract_images.py` to `fps=5`,`fps=10`,etc